Logothash method

 Normal Method

-Fig.1 - Hashing in Normal method
+Fig.1 - Hashing in the normal method

 thash method

-However, if the whole file fits inside just one block (fileSize<=blockSize), the above normal method is applied.
+However, if the entire file fits into a single block (fileSize <= blockSize), the normal method described above is applied.

 How thash works

-Fig.2 - Hashing with thash method
+Fig.2 - Hashing with the thash method

 Considerations

-Hash Algorithm: Can be any one, as SHA256, SHA512, BLAKE3, etc.
+Hash Algorithm: Can be any algorithm, such as SHA256, SHA512, BLAKE3, etc.

-BlockSize: This will be the size of each block with the unit of measurement (KB, MB, GB, TB, etc.).
-The last Block will be the remainder part (unless FileSize matches a multiple of BlockSize).
-In processing very big amount of data, the blockSize can be fixed for all files, or it can be calculated automatically to each file based on his properties (fileSize, for instance), or on the type of hardware being used (data storage, SSD disks, processors architecture, num cpus available, memory size, etc.) or others aspects.
+BlockSize: This defines the size of each block with a unit of measurement (KB, MB, GB, TB, etc.).
+The last block will contain the remaining data (unless FileSize is an exact multiple of BlockSize).
+When processing very large amounts of data, BlockSize can be fixed for all files, or it can be automatically calculated for each file based on its properties (such as fileSize), or based on the hardware being used (storage type, SSDs, processor architecture, number of CPUs, available memory, etc.), among other factors.

 Normal method identification:

-SHA256 = normal method using hash algorithm: SHA256, no blockSize.
+SHA256 = normal method using hash algorithm: SHA256, without BlockSize.

-SHA256<thash-50MB> = algorithm: SHA256 using thash method with BlockSize: 50MB.
+SHA256<THASH-50MB> = algorithm: SHA256 using thash method with BlockSize: 50MB.

-BLAKE3<thash-1GB> = algorithm: BLAKE3, using thash method with BlockSize: 1GB.
+BLAKE3<THASH-1GB> = algorithm: BLAKE3 using thash method with BlockSize: 1GB.

-Attention!To ensure Verification succeeds, it is necessary to use the same BlockSize used in generation; otherwise, it will fail!
-So, as to you need store which hash algorithm was used, the BlockSize used also needs to be stored.
+Attention!
+To ensure that verification succeeds, it is necessary to use the same BlockSize used during generation; otherwise, it will fail.
+Just as you need to store which hash algorithm was used, the BlockSize must also be stored.

 Proof